top of page

 History

-On January 17th 1976, a committee was set up to work on establishing a daughter church.
-The committee consisted of Henk Slaa, Bill Bruinink, Joop DeVoest sr., and Klaas Moes.
-The committee enlisted about 45 families, the majority from East CRC, and also some from the Westmount CRC and London 1st CRC.
-A proposal for the Classis meeting which was held on May 11, 1976 was accepted and the Lord Blessed us with the use of the United Church in Mt Brydges.
+On January 17th, 1976, a committee was set up to work on establishing a daughter church.
+The committee consisted of Henk Slaa, Bill Bruinink, Joop DeVoest Sr. and Klaas Moes.
+The committee enlisted about 45 families, the majority from East CRC, but also some from the Westmount CRC ( now called Compass) and London 1st CRC.
+A proposal at the Classis meeting, held on May 11, 1976 was accepted and the Lord blessed us with the use of the United Church in Mt.
+Brydges.

-On June 15th 1976, under the supervision of our mother church East CRC, an organizational meeting was held.
-At this meeting members were recognized and the results of the voting for elders and deacons were elected.
-Elders: Jake Bulk, Marinus Noordermeer, John Renkema and William Smink.
-Deacons: Gerry Bakker, Ralph Kok and Allen Zietsma.
+On June 15th 1976, under the supervision of our mother church, East CRC, an organizational meeting was held.
+At this meeting, members were recognized and the results of the voting for elders and deacons were elected.
+Elders were Jake Bulk, Marinus Noordermeer, John Renkema and William Smink.
+The Deacons were Gerry Bakker, Ralph Kok and Allen Zietsma.
 Installation was held that same evening officiated by Rev. Kranenburg.

-Because the United Church building could be rented for Sunday services only and one evening during the week, provisions had to be made for other meetings that needed to be held.
-The town hall was rented for Busy Bees and Calvinettes, Mrs. Bruinink’s garage on Emerson street provided a room for Young Peoples and Cadets.
-Southwest Middlesex Medical building for Council meetings and Granddad’s Cookie Factory, the former Dashwood plant, for Sunday School classes.
+Because the United Church building could be rented for Sunday services and only one evening during the week, provisions were made for other meetings that needed to be held.
+The town hall was rented for Busy Bees and Calvinettes ( now called GEMS).
+Mrs. Bruinink’s garage, on Emerson street, provided a room for Young Peoples and Cadets.
+The Southwest Middlesex Medical building was for Council meetings and Granddad’s Cookie Factory, the former Dashwood plant, for Sunday School classes.

 Rev. G Bomhof and JoAnn accepted a call in August of 1976 and stayed till 1980.
 He officiated his first funeral for 15 year old Ben VanBrenk.
-Leading the church and dealing with many sorts of events, services for weddings, baptisms and profession of faith.
+He led the church and dealt with many sorts of events, services for weddings, baptisms and professions of faith.

-Pastor Max Lise and Jeannie accepted a call in 1981 – 1985.
+Pastor Max Lise and Jeannie accepted a call in 1981 and served until 1985.
 During those years tragedy struck the close knit church.
 Larry Boersma died in a car accident in Strathroy.
 A month later another car accident took the lives of three more members.
-William Smink, Geoffrey Goris and Kelly Knapp, killed in a head on collision going to a hockey game.
+They were William Smink, Geoffrey Goris and Kelly Knapp who were killed in a head on collision on the way to a hockey game.

-In 1979 the council appointed a long range planning committee of Klaas Moes, Henk Noordermeer, Arnold Oldewening and William Smink.
-This committee was to find prospects and plans to buy property for the future building of our own church.
+In 1979, Council appointed a long range planning committee consisting of Klaas Moes, Henk Noordermeer, Arnold Oldewening and William Smink.
+This committee was to find prospects and make plans to buy property for the future building of our own church.
 In 1983 after much searching, the committee learned that the property of Mr. Snelgrove was available.
-The decision was made to buy this property and in 1984 the decision was made to start building the church.
-Members of the building committee were Guert Buis, Joop DeVoest sr., John Faber, John Vanderlinde and Arnold Zietsma.
-On June 21, 1985, the sod turning, groundbreaking was held with the Theme “Building in Love-Built in Love.
+The decision was made to buy this property, our current property and in 1984 the decision was made to start building the church.
+Members of the building committee were Guert Buis, Joop DeVoest Sr., John Faber, John Vanderlinde and Arnold Zietsma.
+On June 21, 1985, the sod turning, groundbreaking was held with the theme, “Building in Love - Built in Love”.

-Pastor Vic Vandermolen and Nancy accepted a call September 1999-to 2007 and was installed by his son Rev Geoff Vandermolen.
-The annual Christmas dinner which Pastor Vic started and was hosted for the community, was always well attended with dinner and entertainment.
-During his time here, the name of the church was changed to Hope Community Christian Reformed Church in 2005.
+Pastor Vic Vandermolen and Nancy accepted the call in 1999 and served till 2007.
+He was installed by his son, Geoff Vandermolen.
+The annual Christmas Dinner began with Pastor Vic.
+This dinner was hosted for the community and was always well attended.
+There was entertainment as well.
+During his time here, the name of the church was changed to Hope Community Christian Reformed Church, in 2005.

-Our church has gone through ups and downs.
-Happy times and sadly many deaths.
-We are a small church but are very close knit.
-We Thank God for all that He has done.
-We pray for continued support and growth for our church.
-We celebrate God’s Faithfulness
+We are a small, but very close knit, church.
+We thank God for all that He has done.
+We pray for continued support and growth for our church as we gratefully celebrate God’s Faithfulness.

 Annual Videos